sdclibbery/tradr/README.md

  x Swap these to sync logger..? x Catch promise rejections on all the actual bot functions - move more boilerplate into framework... x Bot for reporting open orders
+* Bots for making simple, single transactions
 * Bots for making simple transactions with exit orders
-* Bots for making simple, single transactions
+* Observer should only report price *changes*, not just every filled order
 * Get rounding values from the product info, dont hardcode
 * Persistant state to allow for process/box restart Given the use of async, how is this possible?
 Itd need to include the progress through the function..??